 - Forgetting something?

 - Do you have any questions about your order?

 And here’s a list of 25 more email subject lines you can use!

 2. Email message

 The actual message in your email is the meat of the entire campaign.
-Having a clear, focused purpose in the text of your email is really important in making it effective.
+Make sure there's a clear, focused purpose in the text.

 - Purpose – Right off the bat, let the shopper know why you’re emailing them.
 Tell them they forgot something, but it’s still waiting for them if they want to come back.

 - Branding – You also need to make it clear who YOU are.
 Include a sentence that mentions the name of your parts website.

 - Contact information – Sometimes customers decide not to buy because they’re not sure about their order.
 This is especially true with auto parts!
 They want to make sure the part fits their car before they spend money.
 If you invite them to call you with their questions, it might be the confidence boost they need to finish the order.